 As a Florida business owner, this kind of weather isn’t an unfamiliar sight.
 Intense rainfall, thunderstorms,and hurricanes are part of what we have to deal with when we live and work in the Sunshine State.

 However, what you don’t have to deal with are parking lot drainage issues.
 A professional pavement contractor service can redesign and modify your business’ parking lot,allowing even excessive amounts of storm water to drain effectively.
-Here are the three most common problems we see as pavement contractors and the solutions we offer that will fix them.
+Here are the three most common reasons you need to improve your parking lot drainage and the solutions we offer that will fix them.

 1. Water Forms Standing Pools in the Same Places During Every Storm Season, Limiting Where Your Employees and Customers Can Park

 Business owners with this problem see the same pools of storm water after every storm.
 As it rains, one go-to spot in your parking lot begins to flood.
 The more it rains, the more that puddle grows.